| Glossary of Terms Activities of daily living (ADL): Routine activities that a person

 quarter-years of employment and payment into the system to qualify

+for benefits.
 Supplemental Security Income: The federal government provides

 income support to people 65 and over, adults and children with